shimotoriharuki/STM32DynamixelController/README.md

 ## `float getInputVoltage(uint8_t *error)`

 After requesting the acquisition of input voltage information, the information will be updated when the reception is completed.

+# License
+Copyright 2022 SHIMOTORI, Haruki

+This repository is released under the BSD 3-Clause "New" or "Revised" License, see [LICENSE](https://github.com/shimotoriharuki/STM32DynamixelController/blob/master/LICENSE).